 Annual and Long-Term Incentive Target Opportunities

-Each year, the Compensation Committee reviews the annual and long-term target incentive opportunities to ensure alignment with our compensation philosophy and competitive practice.
-Annual and long-term target incentive opportunities for Messrs.
-Wulfsohn, Willis and Ganz remained the same for fiscal year 2019.
-Mr. Consiglio's target annual and long-term incentives were increased to align better with market competitive practice and his peers within the Company.
-Mr. Musa's target annual incentive was increased to align better with market competitive practice.
+Each year, the Compensation Committee reviews the annual and long-term incentive target opportunities to ensure alignment with our compensation philosophy and competitive practice.
+Annual and long-term incentive target opportunities are aligned with market competitive practice.